-Cultural Well-being is the ability to practice and celebrate both your own and others’ experiences, beliefs, traditions, and values.
+Cultural well-being is the ability to practice your own and celebrate others’ experiences, beliefs, traditions, and values.
 Being culturally well allows you to acknowledge and respect the impact and intersection of varying aspects of diversity among yourself and others.

 Culturally-Oriented Student Associations

 Search Engage for culturally-oriented student groups and organizations.

 Connect with Disability Support Services to learn more housing accomodations, testing accomodations, accessibility services, and more.

 International Friendship Portal

 The International Friendship Portal is a platform that seeks to connect international students to peer mentors at GW.